 Types of Water Softeners

-The salt-free water softener takes a different approach on softening water.
-Instead of replacing the minerals with sodium, It uses a process known as NAC (Nucleation Assisted Crystallization) to change dissolved minerals into un-dissolved micro-crystals to combat against hard water.
+The salt-free softening systems takes a different approach on softening water.
+Instead of replacing the minerals with sodium, it uses a process known as NAC (Nucleation Assisted Crystallization) to change dissolved minerals into un-dissolved micro-crystals to combat against hard water.
 A filter is also used to root out any harmful contaminants.
 The fact that these systems don’t use salt to treat the water appeals to a lot of people.
 That’s one reason why salt-free systems are becoming more popular, but keep in mind that these systems don’t work as well as salt-based systems.
 They just don’t.
 If you have really hard water, these probably won’t take care of it no matter what the manufacturer says.

 Our Recommendation – Here’s What We Think

-It's important to find the top-rated water softener that purify the water you and your family drink.
+It's important to find the top-rated model that purify the water you and your family drink.